Program Management

 • Be adaptable: Adjust your scope, rewards, and processes based on feedback and results

-Building Researcher Relationships
+Building Bug hunter Relationships

 • Consider bonus rewards: Offer additional compensation for exceptional reports